Interpolation Hilbert spaces between Sobolev spaces: Introduction

 \section{Introduction}

-A fundamental importance of Sobolev spaces for analysis and the theory of partial differential equations is well known.
-This importance comes in part from interpolation properties of the Sobolev scale \cite{LionsMagenes72, Triebel95}.
-They enable to extend a number of important properties that Sobolev spaces of integer order possess over spaces of fractional order, e.g., the invariance with respect to an admissible change of variables.
-In its turn, this permits to define correctly a Sobolev space of any order over a smooth manifold.
+The fundamental importance of Sobolev spaces for analysis and the theory of partial differential equations is well known.
+This importance comes partly from interpolation properties of the Sobolev scale \cite{LionsMagenes72,Triebel95}.
+Owing to them, it is possible to extend significant properties of integer order Sobolev spaces to fractional order spaces.
+The invariance of spaces with respect to admissible change of variables is one of these properties and enables the Sobolev spaces (of any real order) to be well-defined over smooth manifolds (see, e.g., \cite[Sec.~2.6]{Hermander63}).

-At the same time, the scale of Sobolev spaces is not sufficiently fine for a number of mathematical problems.
-This explains a natural need to replace them with more general isotropic H\"ormander spaces $H^{\varphi(\cdot)}$ \cite{Hermander63}.
-They are initially defined over $\mathbb{R}^{n}$ using the Fourier transform and a corresponding radial weight function $\varphi(\cdot)$ of the scalar argument $\langle\xi\rangle:=(1+|\xi|^{2})^{1/2}\geq1$.
-The use of a power function $\varphi(t)=t^{s}$ leads to the Sobolev space $H^{(s)}$.
-The application of an interpolation with a function parameter allows to transfer completely the classical theory of elliptic boundary-value problems from the Sobolev scale to a more extensive scale of H\"ormander inner product spaces.
-The latter scale is parametrized with the function $\varphi(\cdot)$ that varies regularly in J.~Karamata's sence at $+\infty$ with an arbitrary index $s\in\mathbb{R}$ [4--7].
+Nevertheless, the Sobolev scale is not sufficiently fine for a number of mathematical problems, which explains a natural need to replace the Sobo\-lev spaces with more general isotropic H\"ormander spaces $H^{\varphi}$ \cite{Hermander63,Hermander83}.
+They are initially defined over $\mathbb{R}^{n}$ with the help of the Fourier transform and a radial weight function $\varphi$ of the scalar argument $\langle\xi\rangle:=(1+|\xi|^{2})^{1/2}\geq1$.
+The use of the power function $\varphi(t)=t^{s}$ leads to the Sobolev space $H^{(s)}$, with $s\in\mathbb{R}$.
+The application of interpolation with a function parameter allows the classical theory of elliptic boundary-value problems to be completely transferred from the Sobolev scale to a more extensive class of H\"ormander inner product spaces (see \cite{06UMJ3,MikhailetsMurach14,12BJMA2} and references therein).
+The latter---refined Sobolev scale---is parametrized with a function $\varphi$ that varies regularly in J.~Karamata's sense at $+\infty$ with an arbitrary index $s\in\mathbb{R}$.

-In contrast to the case of spaces of integrable functions, interpolation of spaces of differentiable functions using a general function parameter has not been sufficiently studied even if Hilbert spaces are used \cite{Schechter67, Merucci84, CobosFernandez88}.
+Interpolation with a function parameter between spaces of differentiable functions has investigated less completely \cite{CobosFernandez88,Merucci84,Schechter67} than the interpolation between spaces of integrable functions.
 The purpose of this paper is to describe constructively all Hilbert function spaces that are interpolation spaces with respect to a given couple of Sobolev inner product spaces